Collectible Design & Functional Art: The Classics of Tomorrow.

 We consistently surround ourselves with objects and designs that display an essence of who we are.
 We become emotionally engaged with these works, especially when they tell such compelling narratives, which is exactly what collectible design achieves.
 Sitting at the nexus of art and design, a collectible object carries strength and stance to demand that extra second glance, much more than any ordinary object.
 The contextual work manifests a strong concept in a relevant moment of time and thus contributes to the history of design.
-These pieces, produced at a limited quantity, possess meticulous craftmanship with a high attention to details in process, materials and form.
+These high end pieces, produced at a limited quantity, possess meticulous craftmanship with high attention to details in process, materials and form.
 With each piece being unique from the next, they all manage to share one common denominator – to shape a narrative that resonates with their audience.

 Our Role As Curators.

-The role of a curator, historically defined as caretaker, has evolved over time to become much more complex.
+The role of a curator, historically defined as a caretaker, has evolved over time to become much more complex.
 Today, a curator must organize, guide, and advise potential buyers for pieces that suit their style, taste and need, all whilst simultaneously following new and developing trends in the design world.
 Thousands of new objects are being designed and made globally every day, and it is the curator’s responsibility to carefully select, acquire and oversee potential narratives to inspire its audience through developing noteworthy collections, exhibits and publications.